Soft Venezuelan arepas are delicious corn cakes that are naturally gluten-free! Made with just a couple of ingredients and completely vegan.

 Eat as bread for breakfast like arepas con huevas, with grilled vegetables and avocado for lunch or with slow-cooked beef for dinner.
 These arepas are so easy to make.
 Ready to learn how you can make arepas?
 Let’s get started!

-Arepas or corn cakes is considered the most popular type of bread that is made with with pre cooked corn flour and eaten in South American countries like Venezuela or Columbia.
+Arepas or corn cakes are considered the most popular type of bread that is made with pre-cooked corn flour and eaten in South American countries like Venezuela or Columbia.

 - bake in the oven

 Just like bread you can eat these corn arepas as a sandwich or a regular slice of bread and eat it with sweet or savory toppings.

 There are a number of maize flours.
 The pre-cooked version, for instance, comes in a yellow maize flour or white maize flour.

 Be aware that the corn for this recipe is different than the masa harina flour used for corn tortillas.
 Look for flour that says harina precocida or masa al instante.
 A popular brand is Harina PAN.

 The base of the vegan corn cake is just as simple as the corn tortilla.
 It required four ingredients: